turris-cz/user-docs/docs/basics/first-setup/simple_setup.md

 # First setup on Turris 1.X and Omnia

-Both Turris 1.X and Omnia were produced in several batches and the actual system you are starting from depends on what batch your router is from.
+Both Turris 1.X and Omnia were produced in several batches and the actual system you are starting from depends on which batch your router is from.
 Also as part of updates some old factory images were updated therefor depending on whether your router was online and updating, you might start from entirely different version as well.